CEO Erin Cigich Speaks at University of Florida Event

 The three industries the panel represented – tech, entertainment, and sports – are all historically male-dominated in managerial roles.
 As leaders and industries become more diverse, women are gaining equality in C-Suite levels of organizations.
 The experiences these women have in gaining power, overcoming the glass ceiling, and being minorities in their fields offers a unique perspective and opportunity for mentorship of the women who will soon be graduating.

-Cigich hosted a break out sessions revolving around digital advertising, allowing her to work directly with the students and speak on her experience as a woman in this field.
-Some of the main topics of conversation included speaking up for yourself, never being afraid to say what you think, learning how to negotiate and, most importantly, leveraging your own value.
+Cigich hosted break-out sessions revolving around digital advertising, allowing her to work directly with the students and speak on her experience as a woman in this field.
+Some of the main topics of conversation included speaking up for yourself, never being afraid to say what you think, learning how to negotiate, and, most importantly, leveraging your own value.

 “No matter what role you’re in or what company you’re running, everyone has similar challenges,” says Cigich.
 “The key is learning how to sell yourself, learning what your value is, and never being afraid to voice your opinion.”

 Click here to learn more about the event!